 As the sharing economy continues to grow, the stereotype of who is participating in it is shifting.
 A recent survey conducted by Harris Interactive on behalf of solar power company Sunrun found that, far from being limited to young people in urban centers and coastal cities, there is a nationwide trend toward “disownership” that crosses age, geographic and cultural boundaries.

 Tired of the same old beaches?
 Do you want to have fruitful summer vacation with purpose?
 Consider exploring the world of sharing and make an impact while you travel.
 Learn about worker cooperatives, intentional communities and sustainable living.
 Vacation on a shoestring and develop relationships by volunteering your skills in trade for food, board and having a truly integrative experience.

 While moving into one's vehicle may seem like the ultimate defeat—a nightmare-turned-reality by an eviction notice or a lay-off—a seemingly growing number of employed independents are ignoring the stigma that shrouds car living, and embracing it as a viable, and perfectly happy lifestyle.

 Could the degenerate connotations that surround living in a van down by the river be rapidly changing?

 If you've ever found yourself on the phone with a customer service representative telling you it would cost more to fix your electric tea kettle than to just buy a new one, you are well acquainted with the concept of "planned obsolescence."
-The good news is that people across the world are getting wise to the intentional design flaws hoisted upon us by clever manufacturers eager to sell more products, and are coming up with new and creative ways to salvage perfectly usable things.
+The good news is that people across the world are getting wise to the intentional design flaws hoisted upon us by clever manufacturers eager to sell more products, and they are coming up with new and creative ways to salvage perfectly usable things.